 Generic name: lithium

 Note: This document contains side effect information about lithium.
-Some of the dosage forms listed on this page may not apply to the brand name Lithobid.
+Some dosage forms listed on this page may not apply to the brand name Lithobid.

 Applies to lithium: oral capsule, oral solution, oral tablet, oral tablet extended release.